SaraHasan224/bsecure-checkout/packages/bsecure/universal-checkout/README.md

 string.

 #### Order Updates
-By using order_ref you received in the **["Callback on Order Placement"](https://github.com/SaraHasan224/bsecure-checkout/tree/master#callback-on-order-placement)** you can call below method to get order details.
+By using order_ref you received in the "**[Callback on Order Placement](https://github.com/SaraHasan224/bsecure-checkout/tree/master#callback-on-order-placement)**" you can call below method to get order details.

 ```
 use bSecure\UniversalCheckout\BsecureCheckout;